deborahlim/tgc-assignment-1/README.md

 - Marker Pop Up Information from (Data from respective geojson, kml file)

 - Use of model view controller

   - Data file: Functions to load and manipulate external data
   - View file: Function build the permanent map layers, and add them to the map
   - Helper file: Single purpose functions to help with manipulating DOM and CSS and adding and removing layers from the map
   - Script file: Manager file, Uses functions from all the files to render the overall application

+- Strategy for Mobile Responsiveness (refer to testing cases for more details)
+  - Side Panel can be toggled closed or open
+  - Side Panel width will be different

 ## UX / UI ( Structure, Skeleton, Features)

-### C) Structure
+### C) Structure & Skeleton

-1. The main part of the web application is the interactive map

-2. The side panel will allow the user access additional features based on the map
+**The application is made up of 2 main parts**

+1. Interactive map

+- Control Box on the top right of the map to toggle the base and overlay layers of the map

+2. Side panel (3 sections)
-- Logo and Description
+1. Logo and Description

+   - Context of the Map

+1. Main Navigation Buttons

+   - Toggle Taxi Availability
+   - Get User Location
+   - Explore Nearby Food
+   - Toggle between search and directions views

+1. Input and Results Section (2 views which can be switched)

+   - Search View

-- Search Input Box
+   * Search Input Box
-  - Map Markers Search Input
+     - Map Markers Search Input (To search map markers by keyword)
-  - Nearby Food Search Input
+     - Nearby Food Search Input (To search for a specific food)
-- Directions Panel
-  - Origin and Destination Inputs
-  - Directions Details
-- Search Results Panel
+   * Search Results

-  - Tourist Attraction Info
+   - Tourist Attraction Details (To see details about a tourist attraction marker)
-  - Food Recommendations Results
+   - Food Recommendations Results (To see details about the food markers)

-### D) Skeleton

-- Screenshot
+   - Directions View

+   * Directions Input (To put in origin and detination loction)
+   * Route Options (Options of different mode of transport)
+   * Route Instructions (Step by Step instructions to get to destination)

-### E) Surface
+### D) Surface

 **Choice of Colours:**

 - The application is multicoloured, as a colourful interface is shown to symbolise fun and playfulness, and informality.

+  1. Logo is multicoloured on hover

-  1. Navigation and control components
+  2. Navigation and control components

      - Directions input, location buttons and layer control box are blue as it is associated with control, safety and stability.

-  2. Markers
+  3. Markers

      - Historic Sites: Dark Blue which symbolises depth and expertise
      - Heritage Trees: Green to fit the nature theme of this layer